What is Fat Transfer to Face?

 When fat is processed and re-injected to the face, it can help restore lost facial volume (atrophy), as well as improve skin tone and skin texture.

 It can also be used in the hands.
+We currently do not perform this procedure on its own.

 The fat liposuction and re-injection process is completed during a single session of approximately 90 minutes.

-The fat processing technique is performed on site at the time of extraction.
+The fat processing technique is performed on-site at the time of extraction.

 How is the fat collected?